Updated: Jan 6, 2019

-The CCR was a mere Subic Sailing Club event way back ten years ago but has become an international sailing event for a decade as part of the Asian Yachting Circuit when then Commo.
-Ricky Sandoval of the Subic Bay Yacht Club and Subic Sailing Founder Jun Avecilla moved the event after the China Sea Race from Hong kong to Subic Bay to give the participants of that regatta an inshore race competition as there has been no scheduled event during that time.
+The Commodore's Cup Regatta was a small club racing event way back ten years ago then later became an international event as part of the Asian Yachting Circuit when then Commo.
+Ricky Sandoval of the Subic Bay Yacht Club and Subic Sailing Founder Jun Avecilla moved the event after the China Sea Race from Hong Kong to Subic Bay to give the participants of that regatta an inshore race competition as there has been no scheduled event during that time.
 It has then filled the Asian Yachting Calendar up to this year.

-The projection of this 5-day event will attract many Filipino and foreign amateur and professional sailing enthusiasts as well as non-sailors alike to the most exciting and competitive world of yacht racing in the country with among the top-notch sailors around the globe.
-It also aims to encourage the general public to know more information about the sport as well as the Philippine’s maritime industry and hopefully encourage more people to explore our maritime roots.
+This 6-day event will attract many local and foreign, amateur and professional sailing enthusiasts as well as non-sailors alike to the most competitive and exciting world of yacht racing in the country with among the best sailors around the globe.
+It hopes to encourage every Filipino to know more information about the sport as well as the Philippine’s maritime industry and hopefully encourage more people to explore our maritime roots.